cul-it/cul-my-account/doc/developer.md

 ### Disabling MA
 The entire MyAccount system can be disabled by adding another ENV key to the file: `DISABLE_MY_ACCOUNT=1`.
 If this key/value pair is present, then all visitors to MA will be rerouted to the catalog home page and shown a flash message informing them that the service is presently unavailable.

+The system can be put into read-only mode by adding the ENV key: `MY_ACCOUNT_READONLY=1`.
+If this key/value pair is present, users can still view their accounts, but the renew and cancel buttons are missing.

 ## Important files
 Most of the MA functionality is implemented within a handful of files.
 Important files include:
 - `/app/assets/javascripts/my_account/account.js.coffee`: manages the UI checkboxes and enabling/disabling of the action buttons